ClawTrace: Cost-Aware Tracing for LLM Agent Skill Distillation: Experiments

 \section{Experiments}

 We ask four questions.
 (1) Does cost information in TraceCards matter for distillation quality?
 (2) Do prune patches protect quality, or do they only reduce cost?
 (3) Do aggregate metrics hide important per-task effects?
 (4) Does a skill trained on SpreadsheetBench transfer to a different benchmark?
-All agent runs use \texttt{openai-codex/gpt-5.4} via OpenClaw with \texttt{seed=0} and ClawTrace instrumentation unless noted otherwise.
+All agent runs use \texttt{openai-codex/gpt-5.4} via OpenClaw with ClawTrace instrumentation; we report two seeds (\texttt{seed=0} and \texttt{seed=1}) on the SpreadsheetBench held-out set unless noted otherwise.